 A manual dial offers you a temperature range between 240° and 410°F, providing you with a wide range for optimal control.
 Speaking of control, the 360° swivel cord gives you plenty of maneuverability and doesn’t get all twisted up.

 If you travel out of the country often, you can take this one with you as it offers dual-voltage compatibility from 110 to 220 volts.

 This flat iron isn’t short on extras, either.
-You get a style guide that provides tips and tricks and a travel-size bottle of argan oil to hydrate and condition your tresses.
+You get a style guide that provides tips and tricks and a sample packet of argan oil to hydrate and condition your tresses.
 There’s also a silk storage pouch and a one-year warranty should the machine malfunction.

 - Micro sensors regulate temperature and distribute heat evenly